Content on this page was generated by AI and has not been manually reviewed.

 Is InPrivate browsing really private?

 InPrivate browsing prevents Edge from saving history, cookies, and site data for that session on the device.
 It’s useful for sensitive searches or when using shared devices, but it doesn’t hide your activity from your network or the sites you visit.
+Luna vpn for windows the free option that might surprise you or not 2026

 Should I disable older security protocols in Edge?